scipion-em/scipion-em-fsc3d/README.rst

        scipion installp -p /path/to/scipion-em-fsc3d --devel

-FSC3D binaries will be installed automatically with the plugin at **software/em/fsc3D-3.0**, but you can also link an existing installation.
+FSC3D software will be installed automatically with the plugin but you can also use an existing installation by providing *FSC3D_HOME* (see below).

 **Important:** you need to have conda (miniconda3 or anaconda3) pre-installed to use this program.